markuspluna/OBXwhitepaper/Whitepaper.md

 [Stellar's website](https://www.stellar.org/developers/guides/walkthroughs/stellar-smart-contracts.html)

 ### Use Cases:
 OptionBlox can be used for all of the functions traditional derivatives could be used for such as investment and risk management.
-It performs these functions more efficiently than incumbent system due to the friction reduction we discussed previously.
+It performs these functions more efficiently than the incumbent system due to the friction reduction we discussed previously.
 We will discuss a few use cases that highlight the flexibility and accessability of our system.

 1. **Cryptocurrency Investment Hedging:**
 A primary concern for cryptocurrency holders is volatility.
 OptionBlox enables users to utilize financial derivatives to hedge against cryptocurrency volatility.
 OptionBlox's capability of supporting any asset pair means it supports a wide range of cryptocurrencies.
 In addition, OptionBlox's efficiency and accessibility results in lower fees and tighter spreads than competing solutions.